UCD-pbio-rclub/RethinkingV2_Stacey.Harmer/Rethinking_week09_2019-07-10.md

 _Video: Ulysses_ Compass https://youtu.be/0Jc6Kgw5qc0 (you may have already watched the first half of this) starts at minute 43 ish

-overfitting  - learning too muchf rom the data.  fit well, but predict worse.
+overfitting  - learning too  much from the data.  fit well, but predict worse.
 (classic is polynomial regression - wiggles aroudn like carzy when drop out any one point)

-underfitting  - learning to littl from the data.  fit and predict poorly.
+underfitting  - learning too little from the data.  fit and predict poorly.

-fit model, dropping out one data point at a time.  insenstiive to exact sample - mayb too little fitting.
+fit model, dropping out one data point at a time.  insenstiive to exact sample - maybe too little fitting.

 (* adding parameters improves fit to sample, although not true of multilevel models & other types)